aSabhyaK/log-analysis/README.md

 More often than not, we are forced to manually analyse multiple threads at the same time, looking for culprit threads which blocked a particular flow from going its natural way.
 And pouring over a single humongous log file is certainly not an ideal way to do that.

-Believe me, I do realize that this is not some rocket-sciencey level code, just something that I whipped up to make my life easier.
+Believe me, I do realize that this is not some rocket-science level code, just something that I whipped up to make my life easier.
 Hope it eases yours too.

 Planned updates: